-You finally decided to bid a fond farewell to that ratty old couch, recliner, mattress or other large household item.
+You finally decided to bid a fond farewell to that ratty old couch, recliner, mattress, appliance or other bulk trash household item.
 However, it clearly won’t fit in your standard garbage can and you probably don’t want to borrow or rent a truck to haul it over to the local landfill (or maybe you own a truck but don’t want the hassle).

 Fortunately, most Valley cities offer bulk trash collection.
 This allows you to throw your larger unwanted items outside and let someone else haul them off.
 Convenient!